Connect Agent to Cloud

 IMPORTANT

-This node no longer has access to the credentials it was used when connecting to Netdata Cloud via the ACLK.
-You will still be able to see this node in your Rooms in an unreachable state.
+This node will no longer have access to the credentials it used when connecting to Netdata Cloud via the ACLK.

 Docker based installations

-To remove a node from your Space in Netdata Cloud and connect it to another Space, follow these steps:
+To remove a node from your Space and connect it to another, follow these steps:

 docker exec -it CONTAINER_NAME sh